EpicOrange/riichi_advanced/documentation/american.md

 - Attempting to declare another player's hand dead may only be done on your turn.
 This is adjudicated by the game engine immediately.
 If you are correct, they are immediately disqualified; if you are incorrect, you are immediately disqualified instead.
 See the **Dead Hand** section below for more information.
 - When a player is disqualified, all of their exposures remain exposed and available for joker exchanges (with none of them going back to their hand).
 This includes any exposures that "caused their hand to be dead", as well as any and all exposures that were made after this happened.
 - Blind passes in the Charleston are evaluated starting with East, rather than with the player with the fewest tiles to blind-pass.
+- There are seven buttons in the bottom left of the interface, used for automatic actions.
+See the **Auto-buttons in Riichi Advanced** section for more.
 - Other differences listed in the "TODOS" section below:

 ---
 ## TODOS:

 - Implement the 75-point hand on the AMJfE Card.
 Currently it's unimplemented because it would require us to write down 98 different hands.
 - Implement Sextets.
-To be done when we implement a Card that *has* a Sextet.
+To be done when we implement a Card that has a Sextet.
 - Implement score and exposed/concealed info for each hand in "Show Nearest Hands".

 ---